HubTou/PyLists4C/DOC.md

 extern double listMinDouble(LIST* pList);
 extern long double listMinLongDouble(LIST* pList);
 ```
+If pList is NULL or if the LIST contains no elements of the requested ETYPE, the value returned will be meaningless (it will be the maximum one for the requested type).

 ### listMaxXXX()
 Returns the maximum value in the LIST for the XXX type